MicrosoftDocs/quantum-docs/articles/provider-pasqal.md

 ## Fresnel1

 Fresnel1 is PASQAL's quantum computer based on neutral atoms.
-With 100 qubits, control neutral atoms with optimal tweezers and engineer full-stack processor with high connectivity and scalability.
+The neutral atoms, controlled by optical tweezers, compose an array of 100 qubits.

+Neutral atoms quantum devices use highly focused lasers, so-called optical tweezers, to trap and manipulate neutral atoms individually to create 1D or 2D  qubit arrays  in arbitrary configurations.
+Current PASQAL generation of devices use around 100 rubidium atoms for computations.
+Each qubit is represented by a two-level energy state in a Rubidium atom, usually a ground state and a Rydberg state which is a high energy state.

 - Job Type: `Quantum program`
 - Data Format: `application/json`